Luke Littler brushes aside Michael Smith to reach Premier League final

 After checking out a 144 to break Smith’s throw and take a 3-1 lead there was no looking back and he teased the crowd with the prospect of a nine-dart finish after throwing seven perfect darts in the following leg before missing the treble 19.

-A 107 checkout took him 8-4 in front and he was able to see the match out to book a spot in the final against Luke Humphries or Michael van Gerwen.
+A 107 checkout took him 8-4 in front and he was able to see the match out to book a spot in the final against Luke Humphries.

 “All of it was very good, coming into tonight I knew I had the darts straight away and I wanted to go into the break with a decent lead,” Littler said.